soc-air/socair.github.io/pytorch/_posts/2020-02-23-DCGAN-using-PyTorch-CPP-Part-2.md

 torch::save(samples, torch::str("dcgan-sample-", ++checkpoint_counter, ".pt"));
 ```

-Once we have the saved output, we can load the file and produce output (find the `display_samples.py` file in my <a href="https://github.com/krshrimali/DCGAN-PyTorch-Python-CPP">GitHub repo for this blog</a>).
+Once we have the saved output, we can load the file and produce output (find the `display_samples.py` file in the <a href="https://github.com/BuffetCodes/DCGAN-PyTorch-Python-CPP">GitHub repo for this blog</a>).
 Here is how the output looks like, after 10 epochs of training:

 <img src="/assets/dcgan-output.png"/>